Lisa Gardner, Jul 02, 2012

 They said it will take some time before they decide (whether to prosecute).
 Police officers will decide whether to the Central Police in Bangkok or not.
 It will take some time… no idea how long.
 I didn’t ask, because I didn’t want to pressure them.

 … Police should handle the situation in a straightforward manner.
 I hold no grudges against the person who filed the charges against me.
-I even joked with police – there were three of them, the most senior, a Police Colonel, who I suppose is in charge – I handed them my name-cards, and told them if anything happened, to let me know so I could run in advance! (laughs)
+I even joked with police – there were three of them, the most senior, a Police Colonel, who I suppose is in charge – I handed them my name-cards, and told them if anything happened, to let me know so I could run in advance! (laughs)“I’m not running,” he says, circumspect, and characteristically direct.
+“I’m not going anywhere.”

 I’m not worried about me.
 I’m worried about the other political prisoners… I’ve been told by some people… Surachai (prisoner of conscience) sent me a message.
 His wife told me: “run while you can!”